Navy commissions USS Cooperstown; honors war veteran players

-NEW YORK (AP) — The U.S. Navy on Saturday commissioned the USS Cooperstown in honor of 70 members of the National Baseball Hall of Fame and Museum who served in the military during wartime.
+NEW YORK (AP) — The U.S. Navy on Saturday commissioned the USS Cooperstown in honor of 70 Major League Baseball Hall of Fame players who served in the military during wartime.

 The littoral combat ship is named after the village in New York state where the Hall is located.